 N = A multiplier to be defined at the briefing.
 The maximum score for the task will vary between 1000 and 2000 points, and will be set by the director based on the balance of points available from other task types according to the amount of flying enabled by weather.
 This value will be announced in the briefing before the task.

-Tp = The pilot's time,
+Tp = The pilot's time, after time penalties for landing out are applied (if applicable).

-Tmax = The longest airtime of any pilot in the task
+Tmax = The longest airtime of any pilot in the task, after time penalties for landing out are applied (if applicable).